SDK Concepts

 If the 3DS flow is abandoned (user closes the browser without completing) or remains non-terminal past the reconciliation window:

-onSessionExpiredis configured, SDK calls it to get fresh init data - SDK refreshes the session state, allowing the user to retry
+onSessionExpiredis configured, the SDK calls it to get fresh init data - The SDK refreshes the session state, allowing the user to retry

 Configure this in your session setup: